 6. The Legend of Hao Lan (2019, Pluto TV)

-This is the literal definition of rags to riches story (based on real-life).
+This is the literal definition of a rags-to-riches story (based on real life).
 The Legend of Hao Lan tells the story of a woman called Li Hao Lan.
 After being sold to her future business partner Lu Buwei.
 They enter the palace and rise through the ranks.
 Hao Lan becomes Empress Dowager, known as Queen Dowager Zhao.
 Buwei also gains influence and power along the way.

 Wu Jinyan as Li Hao Lan and Nie Yuan as Lü Buwei play off each other brilliantly.
 They both have solid moments and work well as a team, some of the best color tonings in cinematography out of this list.
 Nothing is too harsh or flashy.

 7. The Legend of Qin (2015, Rakuten Viki)

 The Chinese period drama is based on the Warring State Period (475–221 BC), The Legend of Qin begins with a failed assassination attempt on the Emperor of the Qin.
 The failed assassin, Jing Ke (Le Geng), hires Gai Nie (Yi Lu) to protect his son (Jiang Jinfu).
 Now, all three are public enemy number 1.
 There are a lot of fantasy elements.
 From manipulating the elements to the mystical sword battles it is all great CGI.
 If you are a fan of these types of fantasy, then you know what to expect.